argibson02/Tech-Blog/README.md

 ## Description
 This is a mock Tech Blog built with MySQL, Sequelize, Express.js, and Node.js.
-Discuss topics here without fear of disagreement because you will probably be the only one using it (and because you are right!😉).
+Discuss topics here without fear of disagreement because you will probably be the only one using it.
+(And because you are right!😉)

 **[Click this link to go to the Echo Chamber](https://hidden-headland-04885.herokuapp.com/)**